 Working within its scope and under the overall management of the TMB, each Technical Committee will determine a work programme for the production (or revision) of the required standards and will set up Working Groups and Sub-Committees as necessary.
-This programme is communicated to the TMB and certain time limits exist (in particular, three years for completion of the work), which can only be over-ridden with the agreement of the TMB.
+This programme is communicated to the TMB and certain time limits exist (in particular, three years for completion of various stages of the work) which can only be over-ridden with the agreement of the TMB.